project-oak/silveroak/kami/counter/README.md

 ![counter floorplan](counter_floorplan.png)

-When the  ZCU104 FPGA board is programmed the lights can be observed flashing in the correct sequence in the top left hand part of the board.
+When the  ZCU104 FPGA board is programmed the LEDs can be observed flashing in the correct sequence in the top left hand part of the board.

 ![ZCU104 FPGA board](zcu104.jpg)